A Complete Guide to Voluntary Repayment Lifetime Mortgages

 If this scheme does not suit your needs, however, be sure to read on ‘Types of Lifetime Mortgage Schemes’ get to choose the plans that will help you solve your financial needs.

 What is Voluntary Repayment Lifetime Mortgages?

-This scheme is one of the newest kids in the equity release industry.
+This scheme1 is one of the newest kids in the equity release industry.
 It enables homeowners to repay a portion of the loan’s capital sum after the first 12 months, thus allowing you to protect your family’s inheritance and control the balance of your lifetime mortgage.

 How Does an Optional Partial Repayment Plan Work?

-Almost any lifetime mortgage scheme from the conventional roll-up plans to the drawdown, interest only, and impaired mortgage options can have a voluntary repayment option attached, and most lenders are adapting to this change.
+Almost any lifetime mortgage3 scheme from the conventional roll-up plans to the drawdown, interest only, and impaired mortgage options can have a voluntary repayment option attached, and most lenders are adapting to this change.
 However, only a few are offering this plans at the moment.

 For you to qualify for this plans, you must first be 55 or over and own a residence that has a minimum value of at least £70,000.

 You then opt to have a lump sum or drawdown lifetime mortgage plans.
 The lender then charges you interest by the terms of the scheme.
 Nevertheless, instead of the interest accruing, you choose to make payments back to the plans broker, thus effeciently repaying part or all of the interest.

 When you make payments higher than the interest charged, you effectively lower and eventually repay the outstanding mortgage balance.